-To comply with 49 CFR Part 26.39, ADOT's DBE Program incorporates contracting requirements to facilitate participation by Small Business Concerns (SBCs) in federally assisted contracts.
-SBCs are for-profit businesses authorized to do business in Arizona that meet the Small Business Administration (SBA) size standards for average annual revenue criteria for its primary North American Industry Classification System (NAICS) code.
+To comply with 49 CFR Part 26.39, the Department's DBE Program incorporates contracting requirements to facilitate participation by Small Business Concerns (SBCs) in federally assisted contracts.
+SBCs are for-profit businesses registered to do business in Arizona that meet the Small Business Administration (SBA) size standards for average annual revenue criteria for its primary North American Industry Classification System (NAICS) code.

-While the SBC component of the DBE program does not require utilization goals on projects, ADOT encourages contractors to utilize small businesses that are registered in AZ UTRACS on their contracts, in addition to DBEs meeting the certification requirement.
+While the SBC component of the DBE program does not require utilization goals on projects, the Department encourages contractors to utilize small businesses that are registered in AZ UTRACS on their contracts, in addition to DBEs meeting the certification requirement.
 The contractor may use the AZ UTRACS website to search for certified DBEs and registered SBCs that can be used on the contract.
-However, SBCs that are not DBEs will not be counted toward the DBE contract goal.
+However, SBCs that are not DBEs will not be counted toward DBE participation.

-SBCs can register online at the AZ UTRACS website.
+SBCs can register online at the AZ UTRACS website at https://utracs.azdot.gov/Home/.
 The Department's registration of SBCs is not a representation of qualifications and/or abilities.
 The contractor bears all risks of ensuring that SBC firms selected by the contractor are able to perform the work.